Here are some hastily assembled instructions on how to write a poem using the Manufactured Poem Matrix:

 the great word easy

-simpler manufactured and ain’t
+simpler manufactured and ain’tit fun poem writing

 is awaiting sublime matrix